helmutkaufmann/wn-media-plugin/README.md

 - Advanced image manipulation using the [Intervention](http://image.intervention.io) library.

 Note that this is a pre-production version of the plugin to demonstrate capabilities and should nto be used in a production library.
-To see it in action, go to the galleries [mercator dot li](https://mercator.li).
+To see it in action, see the galleries on [mercator dot li](https://mercator.li).

 ## Installation
 #### composer